Illonyx/YatzySheetManager/README.md

 If this happens, these sheets will be appearing in a dialog with the problem encountered while the sheet reading.

 Future improvements :
+- Known "bug": when the file explorer is opened, it does not use the path given by the user to load the view
 - Currently, .xlsx is the only file format which can be used for sheet reading.
   It will be possible to use .csv as well as a file extension
 - It will also be possible to get your files from Google Drive Cloud
+- Technical : improve "game loading" cinematic

 ### Yatzy sheets selector